torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Step-by-step guide how to report issues to the kernel maintainers
 =================================================================

-The above TL;DR outlines roughly how to report issues to the Linux kernel developers.
+The above TL;DR outlines roughly how to report issues to the GNU/Linux kernel developers.
 It might be all that's needed for people already familiar with reporting issues to Free/Libre & Open Source Software (FLOSS) projects.
 For everyone else there is this section.
 It is more detailed and uses a